 The store still works somewhat like that with its current owner, Philippas, a kind man who serves the tables with an everlasting smile on his face.
 It’s as if something from that time stuck with him.
 Philippa’s meze is simple in concept, yet delicious in taste and the prices are really good too.
-Add to all this the regular customers (of which there’s quite a few) and there is no way you’ll get out of there without one talking to you and telling you their stories.
+Add to all this the regular customers (of which there’s quite a few) and there is no way you’ll get out of there without having somebody talking to you and telling you their stories.
 And to top it up, place all this scenery in a building overflowing with history and a little doorway leading to the back parlor and the hidden yard.

 Personally, when I leave the store, I usually shop kefalograviera cheese, the same one that’s served in the store.
 I think it’s a nice way to get a tasty “souvenir” from there and have a reason to return when it’s over!